kshootmania/ksm-chart-format/ksh_format.md

         - "`<bt-lanes x 4>|<fx-lanes x 2>|<laser-lanes x 2><lane-spin (optional)>`"
     - Parameters
         - `<bt-lanes x 4>`
-            - The number of character must be 4 (no separator required).
+            - The number of characters must be 4 (no separator is required).
-            - Each character stands for a BT lane, and can have any value of:
+            - Each character represents a BT lane and can have one of the following values:
                 - "`0`": Empty
                 - "`1`": Chip BT note
                 - "`2`": Long BT note
-            - If the previous character of the same lane is `2`, `2` denotes continuation of the previous note.
+            - If the previous character in the same lane is `2`, `2` denotes a continuation of the previous note.
         - `<fx-lanes x 2>`
-            - The number of character must be 2 (no separator required).
+            - The number of characters must be 2 (no separator is required).
-            - Each character stands for an FX lane, and can have any value of:
+            - Each character represents an FX lane and can have one of the following values:
                 - "`0`": Empty
                 - "`2`": Chip FX note
                 - "`1`" (or any other character): Long FX note
-            - If the previous character of the same lane is "`1`" (or any), "`1`" (or any) denotes continuation of the previous note.
+            - If the previous character in the same lane is "`1`" (or any), "`1`" (or any) denotes a continuation of the previous note.
-            - Note that "`1`" and "`2`" are the reverse of those of BT lanes.
+            - Note that "`1`" and "`2`" are the opposite of those in BT lanes.
                 - This is due to historical reasons; initial (unreleased) versions of KSM expected only chip notes for BT lanes and long notes for FX lanes.
-Long BT notes and chip FX notes are added just before the first release of KSM.
+Long BT notes and chip FX notes were added just before the first release of KSM.
-            - Legacy KSH charts (before v1.60) use these characters for a long FX note:
+            - Legacy KSH charts (created before v1.60) use these characters for a long FX note:
                 - "`S`": `Retrigger;8`
                 - "`V`": `Retrigger;12`
                 - "`T`": `Retrigger;16`